Brian O'Dwyer: Causes

 O'Dwyer has actively worked to advance Ireland's cause in the United States.
 He has been recognized with numerous awards by Irish organizations in special recognition of his work in promoting Irish interests in the United States.
 He serves as chairman of the Irish Chamber of Commerce USA where he works to facilitate American investment in Ireland and Northern Ireland.
 He has accompanied many US public officials on their trips to Ireland and Northern Ireland, including New York City Council Speaker Christine Quinn, New York City Comptroller John Liu and Secretary of State Hillary Rodham Clinton, and New York's Sen. Kirsten Gillibrand to Ireland.
 He also serves as a member of the Board of Ireland West Airport in Knock, County Mayo Ireland.

-In 2015 O'Dwyer, along with radio broadcaster Adrian Flannelly and 200 others attended a pilgrimage led by Cardinal Dolan to the Knock Marian Shrine in County Mayo, Ireland.
+In 2015 O'Dwyer, along with radio broadcaster Adrian Flannelly and 200 others attended a pilgrimage led by Cardinal Dolan to the Knock Shrine in County Mayo, Ireland.
 The visit was the first official chartered pilgrimage to Ireland's national Marian Shrine from anywhere and the first diocesan pilgrimage from the archdiocese of New York to the Marian Shrine.
-The pilgrimage also marked the first time an Aer Lingus plane has flown from New York to Ireland West Airport Knock.
+The pilgrimage also marked the first time an Aer Lingus plane has flown from New York to Ireland West Airport.

 A former member of the New York City Human Rights Commission, O'Dwyer has also been an advocate for victims of sexual harassment and police brutality.